compss211/final-project-repo-team-7/README.md

   * lists of in-group adjectives
   * lists of out-group adjectives
   * demographic group mentions (from LLM prompts)
-    This is the “raw” LLM output before we simplified and subsetted it.
+    This is the “raw” LLM output

 * **`_20_percent_sample.csv`**
   Clean 20% random sample of speeches derived from `sample_speeches_llm_enriched.csv` with a simplified set of columns.